harrysolovay/rescripts/README.md

 #### `edit(transform, paths, config)`

-Takes in the paths at which a transformation function (the second argument) should be applied, along with the object on which to apply it.
+Takes in a transformation function and the paths at which that function should be applied, along with the object on which to apply it.

 <details>
 <summary>usage example</summary>